rhelmer/status/README.md

     - figure out how eddy should use auth against API to get manifest/zip
         - getting back 'You do not own that app.' for unreviewed apps
         - chatted w/ andym, can add a oauth review user for this
-    - zamboni needs app slug, and b2gperf only handles app name
-        - there may be multiple apps w/ same name but different slugs
-        - not sure what happens if there are multiple such apps on the phone?
-            - try stopwatch
-        - chat w/ b2gperf folks (like davehunt) about this..
-            - made PR for b2gperf

 - pushlog
     - `http://hg.mozilla.org/users/rhelmer_mozilla.com/pushlog`